We will create a unique

 There are different positions you can display your wine in.
 It could be cork-forward to maximize space or horizontal, label-forward so you can easily recognize the bottle/wine.

 In this wooden wine-racking design, we made it symmetrical for an aesthetically pleasing appearance.
 We designed columns with four vertical shelves to maximize the storage but still showcase the bottles.
 These shelves can securely hold your Bordeaux and your gin, vodka, and tequila.
 For the area near the glass panel, we designed two rows of high-reveal racks.
 It displays the bottles in a way that even when you see the bottle from a distance, you can easily recognize it.
 Then to softly illuminate the space, the vertical shelves were built with Acrylic L.E.D boards.
-This adds a welcoming glow to an otherwise dark area.
+It’s a full wall of wine cellar lighting and adds a welcoming glow to an otherwise dark area.

 For the second column, we have an impressive storage for all your bottles.
 It has the standard 750ml racks and two rows of high-reveal racks.
 In the third column, we featured cubbies at the bottom, 750 compartments, and high-reveal racks.
 For bigger bottles or magnums, we designed triple-deep horizontal racks.